 By Emanuele Biggi and Francesco Tomasinelli

 The advantages for the Chiasmocleis are obvious.
-She won’t be attacked by other spiders and by small snakes: intrusions are not tolerated in the tarantula territory.
-And it’s possible the Arachnid is somehow helped by the frog, which preys upon small parasites (mainly Dipteran larvae) and possible ants that could harm the spider or its eggs.
+It won’t be attacked by other spiders and by small snakes: intrusions are not tolerated in the tarantula territory.
+The Arachnid could be even helped by the frog, which preys upon small parasites (mainly Dipteran larvae) and possibly ants that could harm the spider or its spawn, but this has yet to be scientifically evaluated.

 You might also like